cskanani/road_detection/README.md

 # road_detection
-An approach to detect roads from stellite images
+A U-Net based approach to detect roads from stellite images